Wamuran

 What is the weighted average housing cost based on tenure mix in the suburb of Wamuran?

-Factoring in the ownership distribution, the weighted average monthly housing cost is approximately $1,180.
+Based on the area's tenure composition, the weighted average monthly housing cost is approximately $1,180.
 This accounts for outright owners paying no housing costs, mortgage holders paying $2,000/month, and renters paying $1,494/month.

 How affordable is housing in the suburb of Wamuran relative to local incomes?